19th-century London: The East End

 The East End of London, with an economy oriented around the Docklands and the polluting industries clustered along the Thames and the River Lea, had long been an area of working poor.
 By the late 19th century it was developing an increasingly sinister reputation for crime, overcrowding, desperate poverty, and debauchery.
 The 1881 census counted over 1 million inhabitants in the East End, a third of whom lived in poverty.
-The Cheap Trains Act 1883, while it enabled many working class Londoners to move away from the inner-city, had the effect of accentuating the poverty in areas like the East End, where the most destitute were left behind.
+The Cheap Trains Act 1883 (46 & 47 Vict. c.
+34), while it enabled many working class Londoners to move away from the inner city, also accentuated the poverty in areas like the East End, where the most destitute were left behind.
 Prostitution was rife, with one official report in 1888 recording 62 brothels and 1,200 prostitutes in Whitechapel (the real number was likely much higher).

-The American author Jack London, in his 1903 account The People of the Abyss, described the bewilderment he was met with by Londoners when he mentioned that he planned to visit the East End, many of whom had never been there despite living in the same city.
+The American author Jack London, in his 1903 account The People of the Abyss, described the bewilderment of Londoners when he mentioned that he planned to visit the East End: many of them had never been there despite living in the same city.
 He was refused a guide when he visited the travel agency of Thomas Cook & Son, which told him to consult the police.
 When he finally found a reluctant cabbie to take him into Stepney, he described his impression as follows:

 By the time of Jack London's visit in 1903, the reputation of the East End was at its lowest ebb after decades of unfavourable attention from journalists, authors, and social reformers.
 The 1888 Whitechapel murders perpetrated by Jack the Ripper brought international attention to the squalor and criminality of the East End, while penny dreadfuls and a slew of sensational novels like George Gissing's The Nether World and the works of Charles Dickens painted grim pictures of London's deprived areas for middle and upper class readers.
 The single most influential work on London poverty was Charles Booth's Life and Labour of the People in London, a 17-volume work published between 1889 and 1903.
-Booth painstakingly charted levels of deprivation throughout the city, painting a bleak but also sympathetic picture of the wide variety of experiences lived by London's poor.
+Booth painstakingly charted levels of deprivation throughout the city, painting a bleak but also sympathetic picture of the wide variety of conditions experienced by London's poor.